h15200/notes/go.md

   - table-driven subtests: using `t.Run()` for more complex functions using methods and test cases. useful when the setup is similar across subtests
 - integration testing communicate with other systems like services
+- testing should TRY to break things and all devs should be responsible for adding/editing unit tests based on code changes
+- aim for 75-80% coverage. going for 100% will cause you to do weird stuff and give false sense of security
+- seeing test coverage:
+  - `go test <file> -cover` for a percentage
+  - `go test <file> -coverprofile=c.out -covermode=count`, then `go tool cover -html=c.out` for graphical heatmap